icecc/icecream/README.md

 You need:

--   One machine that runs the scheduler ("./icecc-scheduler -d")
+-   At least one machine that runs the scheduler ("./icecc-scheduler -d")
 -   Many machines that run the daemon ("./iceccd -d")

 It is possible to run the scheduler and the daemon on one machine and